 It was only ten months since Helen had broken off the engagement with Poe in Providence before she discovered he had died unexpectedly in Baltimore.
 After the tumultuous break-up, Poe had written Helen a letter, to which she did not respond.
 It’s safe to assume there was a lack of closure for them both, but especially now for Helen that Poe had left this earth for good.
 She spent the rest of her life memorializing Poe and relishing in her connection to him.
 She corresponded with his friends and relatives, answered the many inquiries of early biographers wishing for information, and she even tried to contact Poe himself with the help of mediums and spiritualists.
 She defended Poe’s reputation, publishing her own book titled “Edgar A. Poe and His Critics” that refuted the lies and slander spread by Poe’s literary executor, Reverend Rufus Wilmot Griswold.
-Helen used her platform to secure an accurate legacy for the man she loved.
+Helen used her platform to secure an accurate legacy for the man she once loved.

 One of the many poems Helen wrote about Poe gives us a poignant view of her response to his death.
 First published under the title “To Him ‘Whose Heart-Strings Were A Lute'” but then later changed to “Resurgemus,” Helen describes an almost sense of relief that Poe has finally found peace in death, and a comfort in knowing that his soul will live on forevermore.

 by Sarah Helen Whitman